runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 Vindel is upriver of Bridgeport, on the northwest bank.
 It serves as a hub for many vinyards and other farms in the area, and is generally considered to produce the best wine in the region.
 Ships goods overland to Elyos, as well as up and down-river.
 The farms and vinyards that feed Vindel overlap the borders of Elyos (even moreso than most of the Free Cities), but in practice they fall under the domain of Vindel.
+Many of the vinyards employ their own mercenary guards.
+The city itself employs two different guard forces
+ - City Guards
+ - Citadel Guards

 ## Grandel

 Grandel is Vindel's sister city.
 It is located in the center of a large swath of farmland, especially grain.
 The city produces a significant percent of the Free Cities food supplies, and also ships food overland to other regions.
 Like Vindel, the surrounding farmland extends into Elyos but still effectively belongs to the city.
+The city employs a cadre of rangers help keep its fields and farms secure and project power into the nominal borders of the Elyos republic.
 In addition to food, Grandel produces wines, textiles, and other goods.
 It is the furthest upriver of the major free cities.

 ## Kenford